matyb/pikle/readme.txt

 Install instructions:
 1) Unzip zip file into the folder you want to have pikle installed.
 2) Copy any .jar or .zip files that contain any JDBC drivers into the lib directory.
-3) Call java -jar startup.jar that's it have fun hope you like the program and if you have any questions just email me. (mathewkbentley@gmail.com)
+3) Call run.sh that's it have fun hope you like the program and if you have any questions just email me. (mathewkbentley@gmail.com)
 4) Enter any database information in the datasource section of the preferences windows.

 For this release there are only three database dialects available others will be added